nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_configuration.rst

 Generated HEX files
 *******************

-When building an application for the nRF54H20 PDK, you are building all domain images at once.
+When building an application for the nRF54H20 DK, you are building all domain images at once.
 During this process, the following :file:`zephyr.hex` images are built:

 * Application core application